Guest writer for Wake Up World

 Christa Mackinnon holds a Master of Science in psychology and is a family counselor, clinical hypnotherapist and shamanic teacher.
-She has worked as a psychologist, therapist, trainer, lecturer and trauma consultant internationally for 25 years, and is an honorary teaching fellow at the Universities of Exeter and Plymouth in the UK.
+She has worked as a psychologist, therapist, trainer, lecturer and trauma consultant internationally for 25 years, and is an honorary teaching fellow at the University of Exeter in the UK.

 Christa sees her current work as ‘Bridging the Worlds’ between the ancient shamanic and the contemporary therapeutic.
 Based on her ground-breaking book on the subject matter, she facilitates Continuing Professional Development (CPD) courses for professionals, speaks at conferences, and lectures widely.
 She also facilitates courses and retreats for women and is currently in the process of writing a new book, which will be about the feminine.

 - Shamanism and Spirituality in Therapeutic Practice